Engaging with your People - CCMA

-Learn how to create memorable customer experiences that help you attract new customers, turn existing customers into advocates, and make your employees proud to work for you.
+Disengaged employees cost the UK economy a staggering £340 billion a year, which is an accumulation of productivity, recruitment spend and much more.

-We all know that creating great customer experiences needs to be a priority as it is one way to truly differentiate your organisation from the competition.
-But inspiring your people and transforming your operation to put customer experience at the heart of what you do is difficult.
+Engagement with your workforce is crucial for assisting your organisation in enhancing customer experiences, executing strategic plans, and mitigating the financial impact of disengaged employees.

-In this course you will uncover your brand’s story and values, understand what customer experience means for your customers, and learn to craft experiences that truly satisfy.
+The Engaging with your People course works with contact centre teams leaders and those responsible for employee engagement to drive engagement and employee satisfaction.
 The course is specific to your organisation and is run for up to 12 leaders across the contact centre.

 Course Description

 This course is designed to work with your existing processes to help those leading and responsible for employee engagement.
-Participants will gain an understanding as to why people are motivated in different ways and learn useful and practical models to support engagement.
+Learners will gain an understanding as to why people are motivated in different ways and learn useful and practical models to support engagement.

 You will learn techniques, ideas and models to help provide creative ways to motivate, support and engage team members.

 The contact centre environment offers a wealth of data, with some key data available around employee performance and wellbeing.
-Participants will gain a better understanding of how to use data relating to employees, which can be used to drive engagement.
+Learners will gain a better understanding of how to use data relating to employees to drive engagement.

 Learning Outcomes

-By the end of the workshop, candidates or new recruits will be able to:
+By the end of the workshop, attendees will be able to:

-- Understand what Engagement is
+- Understand what engagement is and who is responsible

-- Recognise why it is important to business success
+- Recognise why employee engagement is important to business success

-- To recognise what motivates individuals
+- To recognise what motivates individuals, whether team members are working in an office, home based or hybrid environment

 Business Benefits